 Singapuras' coats come in one color, called sepia agouti.
 "Sepia agouti" is essentially a fancy name for a ticked tabby pattern, with dark brown spots over light, cream-colored fur.
 These cats have short silky hair, darkly tipped blunt tails, and are lighter near their chests, stomachs, and muzzles.

-Singapuras’ short coats don’t shed in excess—or much at all—but they’re not hypoallergenic.
+Singapuras' short coats don't shed in excess—or much at all—but they're not considered to be "hypoallergenic" cats (and there's really no such thing).
 Their skin has quite a bit of dander, which irritates owners with allergies.
-Although their short coats don’t help prevent allergens, they are considerably easier to care for than many other breeds.
+Although their short coats don't help prevent allergens, they are considerably easier to care for than many other breeds.

 These curious cats are engaging extroverts who love to be the center of attention.
 Singapuras thrive on the attention of humans, and they're not afraid to demand the spotlight.
 Their personalities are high-energy, assertive, intelligent, and playful.